jabney/swiftSet/README.md

 // Get an array of the unwrapped items. set.unwrap(); // => [1, '1', 2, '2']

-// Objects can also be added, as long as they have an object key
+// Objects can also be added, as long as one of the key methods is used. var o1 = {hkey: 'o1'}, o2 = {hkey: 'o2' };
-// (or a toString method).
-var o1 = {key: 'o1'},
-o2 = {key: 'o2' };

 // Add objects to set (these are not wrapped). set.add(o1, o2);

-// Manually unwrap items.
+// Manually unwrap items (or use unwrap as shown above. set.items().map(function(item) {
-set.items().map(function(item) {
   return isWrapped(item) ? item.item : item;
 }); // => [1, '1', 2, '2', {key: 'o1'}, {key: 'o2'}]